AngelFireLA/BrawlStarsBotMaking/README.md

 ## Libraries Starter Pack
 See Python Libraries starter pack.txt for what I would recommend as libraries to make a good bot.

+## Contains
+- A text file containing all the best libraries to use in my opinion (some speed has been sacrificed for some simplicity and for non-windows users)
+- A python script to easily test your .pt models on images.

 # Contributing

 If you want to contribute to this repository, there's a few things you can do :